jto888/CARMSemu/post_package/validations_studies.md

 dependencies.
 So, okay it was time to finally look deeper into Markov models.
 The CARMS emulation is an outgrowth of this awakening.

-The demonstration contained simple closed models of parallel elements with failure and repair.
-They made a point about modeling a dependency such that in a shared load array after a single unit failure the fail rate of the remaining unit would increase due to load.
+The Markov demonstration contained simple closed models of parallel elements with failure and repair.
+They made an assumption in modeling a dependency such that after a single unit failure in a shared load array the fail rate of the remaining unit would increase due to load.
 Beyond providing a results table for the state probabilities, they also produced a “state intensity” value.
 This is the basis for studies comparing results with the simplified fault free calculations utilized in the FaultTree package.
+This could also represent a stepping off point for incorporating Markov model results in ftree objects of the FaultTree package.

+### Matrix Exponentiation

+For the dynamic probability of a single element failure over time it has been noted that the exponential function is indeed the “ideal” integration of the rate based partial differential.
+For more complex Markov models CARMS utilizes Runge-Kutta, or Backwards Differentiation solutions as well as a stochastic method for defining the dynamic probabilities of all states.

+In the code examples provided in William Stewart’s text, a Matlab function expm is used to establish an error measure over the other “simplified” integrations.
+No matter how you slice it, even expm function implementations all require some form of truncation of the infinite Taylor series.
+The R environment provides three packages that include such expm function implementations.
+They are:

+-   Matrix::expm

+-   pracma::expm

+-   expm::expm

+The expm package includes numerous method implementations for the expm function.
+There is lots a reading available on the topic within the documentation for these packages.

+Several example models are tested for validation, and performance.